-- Non-Owned Aircraft Liability: The Fund purchases this coverage through the MEL from Endurance - 2.
-Excess Property & Equipment Breakdown: The Fund purchases this coverage from the MEL - Excess Liability: The Fund purchases this coverage from the MEL - 4.
+- 1. Non-Owned Aircraft Liability: The Fund purchases this coverage through the MEL - 2.
+Excess Property & Equipment Breakdown: The Fund purchases this coverage from the MEL - 3.
+Excess Liability: The Fund purchases this coverage from the MEL - 4.
 Excess Workers' Compensation: The Fund purchases this coverage from the MEL - 5.
 Excess Crime: The Fund purchases this coverage from the MEL - 6.
-Public Officials Liability / Employment Practices Liability: The Fund purchases this coverage from QBE Specialty Insurance Company - 7.
-Optional Volunteer Directors & Officers Liability: The Fund purchases this coverage from QBE Specialty Insurance Company - 8.
-Cyber: The Fund purchases this coverage from Indian Harbor Insurance Company and Beazley - 9.
-Environmental Impairment Liability: EJIF
+Public Officials Liability / Employment Practices Liability: The Fund purchases this coverage from Lexington Insurance Company - 7.
+Optional Volunteer Directors & Officers Liability: The Fund purchases this coverage from Lexington Insurance Company - 8.
+Cyber: The Fund purchases this coverage from the New Jersey Cyber Risk Management Fund - 9.
+Environmental Impairment Liability: EJIF - 10.
+Terrorism: The Fund purchases this coverage from the MEL